TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Listen to the Locals, or Else...

-Before we covered even half of the 250km distance, it had clouded up badly with a heavy mist rolling in, cloaking our car, and limiting visibility to no more than 10 meters.
-By 6 p.m. it was totally dark and I took an oath to install fog lamps the day I was back in Delhi, possibly before reaching home even.
-Any kind of oncoming traffic forced one to meander perilously close to a precipice.
+Before we covered even half the 250km distance, it had clouded with a heavy mist, cloaking our car and limiting visibility to 10 meters.
+By 6 p.m., it was dark, and I took an oath to install fog lamps the day I was back in Delhi, possibly before even reaching home.
+Any oncoming traffic forced one to meander perilously close to a precipice.
 An unfortunate aspect of the mountain roads is a lack of any protective boulder — the idea being that it would give more “tire room” to negotiate.
-As luck would have it, our car once got stuck in shallow mud and I had to get out in the pelting rain, chilled to the bone, mucking up my shoes and clothes before I could stack some rocks beneath the stubborn tire.
+As luck would have it, our car got stuck in shallow mud, and I had to get out in the pelting rain, chilled to the bone, mucking up my shoes and clothes before I could stack some rocks beneath the stubborn tire.

 The man in charge of the government guest house in Chamoli was also the guard and the cook.
-We believed him when he said that we were lucky to get in so late at night because he had decided to stay over at his “office” to avoid the heavy rains.
+We believed him when he said we were lucky to get in so late at night because he had decided to stay at his “office” to avoid the heavy rains.
 We didn’t want to push our luck by asking him if he could open the kitchen to whip up something.
-Anyway we were too tired to even think of hunger.
-The last thing I heard that night as I dozed off was Minu saying “listen to the locals or go hungry on the first night of your holiday.”
+Anyway, we were too tired even to think of hunger.
+The last thing I heard that night as I dozed off was Minu saying, “listen to the locals or go hungry on the first night of your holiday.”

 Or maybe I imagined it.